Zigurat-blockchain-masters/blockchain-core/docs/Functional Documentation/Functional_Specification.md

 1.2.a.
 "Block" class.

   Modules called:
-    - a JSON encoder module
+  a. a JSON encoder module
-    - a module that provides a hash function:
+  b.  module that provides a hash function:
-      .) encode string to UTF-8
+    i. encode string to UTF-8
-      .) hash object
+    ii. hash object
-      .) encode to base64
+    iii. encode to base64
-      .) decode to UTF-8
+    iv. decode to UTF-8

   Attributes:
-    - Hash from previous block (binary string)
+  a.
+Hash from previous block (binary string)
-    - Transactions
+  b.
+Transactions
-    - Nonce
+  c.
+Nonce

   Methods:
-    - Get Dictionary
+  a.
+Get Dictionary
-      .)
+    i.
 Input: acts on Block
-      .)
+    ii.
 Output: Dictionary
-      .)
+    iii.
 Purpose: constructs and returns a dictionary containing the necessary data from the block: a list of hashes of transactions (transaction_hashes), the hash of the previous block (hash_previous_block), and the nonce (nonce).

-    - Get hash
+  b.
+Get hash
-      .)
+    i.
 Input: acts on Block
-      .)
+    ii.
 Output: hashed JSON data
-      .)
+    iii.
 Purpose: This method calculates the current block's hash by first converting the block's data into a dictionary using the Get Dictionary method, then serializing that dictionary to a JSON-formatted string, and finally hashing the JSON string using the imported hash function.
 The resulting hash is the one associated with the current block.

+1.2.b.
+Generation of the Genesis block with an initial value of Hash, Transaction, Nonce.